 1. The Excessive Fatigue & Weakness

 This may point to diseases such as anemia, thyroid diseases, chronic infections, diabetes or heart diseases when you are constantly feeling tired or drained even after having a good sleep.
-Severe cases of constant tiredness which complicates normal functioning of the body will require a full body examination on any possible cause.
+Severe cases of constant tiredness, which complicates normal functioning of the body, will require a full body examination for any possible cause.

 2. Sudden or Unexplained Weight Loss or Weight Gain

-Rapid changes of weight that cannot be associated with drastic changes in diet or physical activities are warning signs.
-Weight loss that has no explanation might be an indication of hyperthyroidism, diabetes as well as malabsorption or even cancer.
-It might be a result of sudden weight gain because of hypothyroidism or improper hormones as well as heart/kidney problems.
-These two conditions are an indication that a careful examination should be done.
+Rapid changes in weight that cannot be associated with drastic changes in diet or physical activities are warning signs.
+Weight loss that has no explanation might be an indication of hyperthyroidism, diabetes as well as malabsorption, or even cancer.
+It might be a result of sudden weight gain because of hypothyroidism or improper hormones, as well as heart/kidney problems.
+These two conditions are an indication that a careful examination is needed.

 3. Changes in Appetite or Bowel Movements

-Chronic digestive problems, such as the presence of persistent constipations, diarrhoea, bloating, or obvious alterations of the appetite levels can represent such things as gastrointestinal disorders, thyroid malfunctions, the metabolic syndrome, or even colorectal disease.
-Presence of blood in stool or a sensation of drastic changes in appetites also show signs with regards to a thorough screening.
+Chronic digestive problems, such as the presence of persistent constipation, diarrhea, bloating, or obvious alterations of the appetite levels, can represent such things as gastrointestinal disorders, thyroid malfunctions, the metabolic syndrome, or even colorectal disease.
+Presence of blood in stool or a sensation of drastic changes in appetite also show signs with regard to a thorough screening.

 4. Frequent Headaches, Fevers, or Cough